Larry Foyt: President

 “It’s easy for my kids to look at the success I’ve had and think, yeah I’d like to do that,” said A.J., Indy’s first four-time winner.
 “But I look back at some of the accidents I’ve had, the scars I have now and the friends I’ve lost over the years, and I think, who would want that for their kids?
 I had to do it because I didn’t know anything else.
 My success gave my kids choices -- like a college education.
 That’s what I wanted for my kids and I tried to insist on it.”

 Foyt obliged by graduating with a bachelor’s degree in communications from Texas Christian University in 2000.

 As the future owner of A.J.
 Foyt Enterprises, Larry Foyt knows the challenges ahead of him.
-However, now that he has at least one victory under his belt, the challenge is no longer when he’ll win, but how to keep winning -- again and again.
+However, now that he has tasted victory, the challenge is no longer when he’ll win, but how to keep winning…consistently.